hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 - System 3: Non Combinational Pipelined CPU + Data Cache (No Instruction Cache)
 - System 4: Non Combinational Pipelined CPU + Instruction Cache + Data Cache

+**Notes:** Since there are multiple ways of dealing with timing in a CPU, each correct implementation might slightly differs in terms of the optimality, and thus we don't expect to see exactly the same amount of cycles per each data point when comparing your implementation and the solution.
+However, as long as the correct is ensured, the general trend of the number of cycles should not (i.e., there are some systems that are strictly slower than others).
+So, we opt to use graphs rather than exact numbers for reporting data.

-**Notes:** You don't have to report raw numbers or how the calculation was done for question 2 and question 3.
+**Notes:** You don't have to report raw data or how the calculation was done for question 2, question 3, and question 4.
 If you are unsure about the correctness of the graph, you can show the formula that you used to generate the data for the graph.
-However, the graphs must have the X-axis and Y-axis with data labels and units.
+However, the graphs must have the X-axis and Y-axis with labels and units.
 An example graph will be discussed in during one of the discussion sessions.

-## Question 1 (5 points)
+## Question 1 (10 points)

 Determine the number of dynamic instructions of the `stream-64-stride-1-noverify.riscv` and the